CIEHF accredited Advanced DSE assessor course - Professional practitionerTM (2 day)

 3rd Quarter 2018

 Bristol - Mercure Redcliffe Hill - 14th August

 London - Novotel Waterloo - 10th October

-This course can be run in-house anywhere in the UK, Europe and RoW
+- This course is offered to run anywhere in the World

 (C) enricoSmog ergonomic practitioners